hargoniX/master/thesis/thesis.typ

 the universe of propositions, function types, constants applied to type arguments ($overline(tau)$ denotes a sequence of type arguments), and abstraction over type arguments.

-The core commands used to describe a Nunchaku problem are `val`, `axiom`, and `goal`.
-The `val` command declares an uninterpreted constant for which Nunchaku must find a model.
-This model must satisfy the condition that the conjunction of all predicates marked as `axiom` implies the conjunction of all predicates marked as `goal`.
+The primary commands used to describe a Nunchaku problem are `val`, `axiom`, and `goal`.
+The `val` command introduces uninterpreted constants for which Nunchaku must construct a model.
+This model must ensure that the conjunction of all `axiom` predicates entails the conjunction of all `goal` predicates.

 For defining interpreted constants, Nunchaku has three main commands: `pred`, `data`, and `rec`.
 Both `data` and `rec` operate similarly to Haskell, with `data` allowing definitions of polymorphic